The Code Market

 Codum token, which are based on EOS and issued for sale and reserved, are equal in value and utility, and do not represent any equity in codum or codum.io organization or community.
 The sole and only purpose of codum token is the utility in post-launch codum community network ecosystem, to be used for codum platform services (git and project management operations) and software licensing smart contracts.

-This token sale section is subject to change without prior notice until EOS Hackathon conclusion, or until the version 3.0 of this Whitepaper is released, where codum will have clearly defined financial plan and will start the token sale process.
+This token sale section is subject to change without prior notice until the version 3.0 of this Whitepaper is released, where codum will have clearly defined financial plan and will start the token sale process.
 No change to token distribution scheme is allowed once at least one codum token is sold, and thus such distribution will be hardcoded into the sale and distribution smart contracts.
-However, total token hard cap, soft cap, private and public sale total token amounts are set in stone and will not be subject to change in case we will need to execute the token sale event.
+However, total token hard cap, soft cap, sale total token amounts are set in stone and will not be subject to change in case we will need to execute the token sale event.

-Capped at 200000000 codum plus the unsold presale tokens and unused presale bonus reserve.
-40000000 codum sale is considered public token sale a success granting sufficient funding for the development and launch of the codum platform in full functionality provisioned by this white paper.
+The absolute maximum of tokens to be sold is capped at 235640000 codum.
+It is considered sufficient for funding the development and launch of the codum platform in full functionality provisioned by this white paper.

 The unsold tokens are reserved for the future public fundraising campaigns and for the community bounty for the development of codum.
 The purpose of such tokens is stimulation of codum post product release economy.